rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 I'm going to work on adding labs to the "affiliations" list, to see where they have clusters of interest, or more importantly where they don't.
 This information is implicit to their operations at the moment, but i suggest to demonstrate it effectively will require more centralized data collection.
-I'd also like to be able to clearly show the value of working closely to build engagement with targetted groups/individuals.
+I'd also like to be able to clearly show the value of working closely to build engagement with targeted groups/individuals.

 Going to push on tidying the data and running through the code for visualisation in kumu, to grow engagement about collecting this data.
 There will be quite a a few areas of the [existing code](https://github.com/rcmcooperative/community-mapping/blob/main/code/sharepoint-to-kumu-xlsx.py) which need adapting.